mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 #### 1.1.1 `key` (required)

 This defines the prop key in the client component props which are supplied to the widget client component.
-Each widget must have a unique `key` which can contain letters of all cases, digits, or underscores.
+Each property must have a unique `key` which can contain letters of all cases, digits, or underscores.
 However, a `key` attribute cannot *start* with a digit.

 #### 1.1.2 `**type**` (required)